lblod/berichtencentrum-sync-with-kalliope-service/README.md

 Note that this service relies on the message-property `schema:dateReceived` not being set for finding messages that still need to be sent via the Kalliope API.

+When an error is encoutered by the service, it will generate a [KalliopeSyncError](https://github.com/lblod/sync-with-kalliope-error-notification-service#kalliope-sync-error) that will be then processed and sent as an email.

 ## Develoment

 To retrieve poststukken to be able to test, this command can be helpful :